 Tyro's Remuneration Policy applies to all Tyro employees and is reviewed on an annual basis by the People Committee with the Committee making recommendations to the Tyro Board on any changes or improvements to the policy.
-The Remuneration Policy was reviewed and updated in FY20 where it became a stand-alone policy.
-Prior to this change, the Remuneration Policy was published within the Governance Policy.
+The Remuneration Policy was reviewed and updated in July 2021.